Churchill Square (Edmonton): Site

 It is bordered on the north by 102A Avenue, on the west by 100 Street, on the south by Harbin Road (102 Avenue) and on the east by Rue Hull (99) Street.
 In 2009, 102A Avenue was closed to vehicle traffic permanently, providing easier pedestrian access to City Hall.

 Surrounding the square are several cultural and governmental buildings, including Edmonton City Hall to the north, the Law Courts and the Art Gallery of Alberta to the north-east, Chancery Hall and the Francis Winspear Centre for Music to the east, the Citadel Theatre to the south-east, the Stanley A. Milner Library (the main branch of Edmonton Public Library) to the south and Edmonton City Centre mall to the west.

-The centrepiece of the square builds a life-size bronze statue of Churchill, unveiled by Lady Soames on May 24, 1989.
+The centrepiece of the square builds a life-size bronze statue of Winston Churchill, unveiled by Lady Soames on May 24, 1989.
 It is a copy of a statue made by Oscar Nemon.